thejamesrhodes/Hyades-Flight-Computer/README.md

 *This is an engineering project, not a product.
 The safety case, regulatory compliance, and airworthiness of any vehicle built from this material are the builder's sole responsibility.*

-The project is designed to demonstrate:
+The project is designed to:
-- Configurable real-time control for an actively controlled rocket,
-- Adaptable connectors, including I2C, UART and 6 PWM connectors, currently with 4 being used for canard-based active roll stabilisation
+- Provide a modular active roll-stabilisation system suitable for a wide range of high-power rockets.
-- In flight data logging and optional in-flight telemetry,
+- Improve flight data quality by reducing excessive vehicle roll.
+- Improve parachute deployment reliability by limiting roll-induced line twist.
+- Provide a reusable avionics platform for future guidance, navigation and control research.
+- Maintain compliance with applicable rocketry regulations through both hardware and software design decisions.
+- Release all hardware, firmware and simulation tools as open source.

 This repository contains the hardware design, embedded software, simulation models, and analysis tools used during development.